-'Duty' means any task that a crew member is required to carry out associated with the business of an AOC holder.
-Unless provided for by these regulations, the Authority shall define whether and to what extent standby is to be accounted for as duty.
+Any task that a crew member is required to carry out associated with the business of an AOC holder.
+Unless where specific rules are provided for by this Regulation, the Authority shall define whether and to what extent standby is to be accounted for as duty.

+Duty period:

-'Duty period' means a period which starts when a crew member is required by the operator to commence a duty and ends when the crew member is free from all duties.
+A period which starts when a crew member is required by the operator to commence a duty and ends when the crew member is free from all duties.

+Flight duty period:

-'Flight duty period' means a flight duty period (FDP) is any time during which a person operates in an aircraft as a member of its crew.
+A flight duty period (FDP) is any time during which a person operates in an aircraft as a member of its crew.
 The FDP starts when the crew member is required by the operator to report for a flight or a series of flights; it finishes at the end of the last flight on which he/she is an operating crew member.